luiscoco/eShop_Tutorial-Step5_Adding_Item_page/README.md

 </footer>
 ```

-## 4. Am explanation about the Catalogue razor component
+## 4.We explain the Catalogue razor component

 The Catalogue web page is implemented in the **Catalog.razor** component